Muszeb/ENQUIRE/README.md

     ```
     Where `N` shall be a size expressed in Kb to set as the maximum stack size.
 You could first check the number returned by `Cstack_info()` in an active R shell.
 You can read more about the issue [here](https://stackoverflow.com/questions/14719349/error-c-stack-usage-is-too-close-to-the-limit) and [here](https://rdrr.io/r/base/Cstack_info.html).

-- When running the Fuzzy-C-Means Gene Sets clustering, We observed difficulties and/or failures in installing the R packages `factoextra`, `qgraph`, `car` and `randomcoloR` under R 3.6.3.
-In particular, under **Arch Linux** distributions,`randomcoloR` requires an *ad hoc* installation of the dependency `V8`.
+- When running the Fuzzy-C-Means Gene Sets clustering, We observed difficulties and/or failures in installing some of the R packages.
+In particular, under **Arch Linux** distributions, an *ad hoc* installation of the dependency `V8` might be needed.
 Please read [here](https://github.com/jeroen/V8/issues/80) about the issue, where it is suggested to install the [Arch Linux specific `v8-r` package](https://aur.archlinux.org/packages/v8-r).
-This shall allow the script `fuzzy_clustering_genesets_executive.R` to successfully install all R libraries.
-For packages `factoextra`, `qgraph` and `car`, an *ad hoc* "installation recipe" that compiles from specific versions of the repositories is executed within the code, hence these packages should hopefully not give any problem.
+This shall allow the script `context_aware_gene_sets.R` to successfully install all R libraries.
+We recommend trying installing from source with an *ad hoc*, R-version-specific versions of the involved packages, in an R interactive shell.
 </details>

-<details><summary>NEW: IMPORTANT UPDATES ON PUBMED'S ACCESSIBILITY</summary>
+<details><summary>IMPORTANT INFORMATION ON PUBMED ACCESSIBILITY</summary>
 As of 21.11.22, [important changes](https://www.nlm.nih.gov/pubs/techbull/so22/so22_updated_pubmed_e_utilities.html) have been applied to NCBI's e-utilities.
 In particular, it is now impossible to stream all records exceeding 10,000 PMIDs from any particular query to the PubMed database.
 This required to redesign the use of the e-utilities.
 While it's overall functionality was still preserved, we cannot guarantee the retrieval of all matching records, if the network-based queries obtained by intersecting relevant entities match more than 10,000 records (typically, this is a rare event when intersecting at least 4 distinct entities).
 </details>

 <details><summary>EXPLANATION OF THE OUTPUT DATA STRUCTURE</summary>

 - Provided a recognisable "tag" has been passed to textmining algorithm, a typical output would produce a folder `tmp-tag`, which in turn contains as many subdirectories as the number of steps/iterations performed.
 For example, if the algorithm constructed